AniekanInyang/aniekaninyang.github.io/README.md

 ## Aniekan Inyang

-### Hi

-I'm Aniekan, a data scientist with focus on natural language processing.
+Hi, I'm Aniekan-a data scientist with focus on natural language processing.

 You can ask me about finding a path in data science and building your career.